CumulusNetworks/docs/content/cumulus-linux-57/Layer-3/Network-Address-Translation-NAT.md

 cumulus@switch:~$ nv config apply
 ```

-The following rule matches ICMP packets with destination IP address 172.30.58.80 on interface swp51 and translates the IP address to 10.0.0.1
+The following rule matches ICMP packets with destination IP address 172.30.58.80 coming in on interface swp51 and translates the IP address to 10.0.0.1

 ```
 cumulus@switch:~$ nv set acl acl_2 type ipv4